TeamHOI: Learning a Unified Policy for Cooperative Human-Object Interactions with Any Team Size¶

 |---|---|

-| Remove Masked AMP | Success rate in the lifting phase drops significantly; hand-object interaction failures are frequent |
+| W/o Masked AMP | Significant drop in lifting success; frequent hand-object interaction failures. |

-| Full method | Agents align along principal axes, exhibit natural symmetric gaits, and carry stably |
+| Full Method | Agents align with principal axes, exhibiting natural symmetric gaits and stable transport. |

 Key Findings¶

-- Zero-shot generalization: The model generalizes zero-shot to configurations with 16 agents.
+- Zero-shot Generalization: The model generalizes zero-shot to configurations with 16 agents.

 Highlights & Insights¶